INESCTEC/predico-collabforecast/documentation/docs/downloading_raw_data.md

 --8<-- "docs/examples/download_raw_measurements.py:28:34"
 ```

+## List challenge resource info

-## Getting more information on the data availability for this challenge target resource measurements data
+This allows you to get more information on the data availability for this challenge target resource raw measurements.

 ```python title="download_raw_measurements.py"